GalsenDev221/made.in.senegal/CONTRIBUTING.md

 * The project must be open source.

-* The project should have at least 1 stars.

 * Try to add the project to it's appropriate alphabetical location.

 * Ensure to provide a social media url of the creator of the project outside GitHub.